gks2022004/leafsync/README.md

 Tips
 - After the first successful connect, the fingerprint is pinned and reused.
 - Allow UDP on your chosen port in Windows Firewall.
+ - Mirror deletes is safe by design: instead of hard‑deleting, it moves local‑only files into a timestamped folder under .leafsync_trash so you can undo.

 ## How it works
 1) Summary + diff